Prepare Your Workplace For The Upcoming Cold & Flu Season

-The common cold and seasonal flu can wreck havoc on employee productivity.
+The common cold and seasonal flu can wreak havoc on employee productivity.
 For businesses, that translates into lost revenue because employees are out sick or don’t feel their best at work, and therefore are not up to the daily tasks their job might require.

 Below are a few tips for keeping your office healthy during the flu season.

 - Encourage employees to get a flu vaccine shot.
 This is the single best way to prevent the spread of flu.
 Note: be aware that certain people shouldn’t get flu shots including the very young or old and those with compromised immune systems.

 - Make it easy for employees to do hand washing and hand sanitizing.
 According to the Centers for Disease Control (CDC), hand washing is one of the most effective ways to prevent the spread of many types of infection and illness in all settings—your workplace included.
 Bring in a couple inexpensive hand sanitizing stations for the office.
 Be sure your restrooms have a good supply of hand wash solution and paper towels.